umitproject/network-scanner/share/doc/umit/src/profile_editor.rst

 Using Umit it's normal to use the same arguments or make repeated scans and sometimes it's not easy to search for the same options of nmap again.

-Profile Editor is able to create, copy and delele profiles.
+Profile Editor is able to create profiles.
 With it you should be able to save the nmap arguments and run scans with some paramenters in the future.

+Since Umit Network Scanner 1.0 it was included a manager of Profiles called ProfileManager.

 What does it do?
 ^^^^^^^^^^^^^^^^